d33pcode/spaghettidevops/content/post/pattern-matching-in-c.md

 As already mentioned we're going to implement the regex matcher in c.
 The algorithm proceeds by backtracking on the `*`, `?` and `+` operators, so it is not the most efficient, but it turns out to be pretty simple and to perform well most of the times.
 At the end of the article we're going to discuss its complexity and we'll look at more efficient algorithms.

+One more thing: this is not a c tutorial, so I'm going to assume you have at least a basic understanding of how c works, especially pointers and "strings".

 Let's start by creating an header file:
 ```
 #ifndef __REGEX_H__